-Direct land use change (dLUC) Indirect land use change (iLUC); optional Change in the human use of land within the relevant boundary which leads to a change in soil- and biomass carbon stocks.
-Change in the use of land, which is a consequence of direct land use change, but which occurs outside the relevant boundary.
-E.g. Primary forest is converted to agricultural land or grassland.
-GHG emissions and removals associated with these changes from reference land use to land use under assessment need to be addressed and shall be included in the PCF calculation.
-E.g. Change in use of agricultural land for food to agricultural land for bio-based chemical feedstocks which lead to shift of food production outside the boundary.
+Direct land use change (dLUC) Indi Change in the human use of land within the relevant boundary which leads to a change in soil- and biomass carbon stocks.
+Chan direc releva E.g. Primary forest is converted to agricultural land or grassland.
+E.g. (agric GHG emissions and removals associated with these changes from reference land use to land use under assessment need to be addressed and shall be included in the PCF calculation. lead t